JetBrains/intellij-sdk-docs/basics/getting_started/setting_up_environment.md

    ![Set IDEA JDK](img/set_java_sdk.png)

-   **Note:**
-   You may use IntelliJ IDEA Ultimate as an alternative, but debugging the core code will only work with the *Community Edition*.
+> **warning** You may use IntelliJ IDEA Ultimate as an alternative, but debugging the core code will only work with the *Community Edition*.

 *  In the Sourcepath tab of the SDK settings, click the *Add* button: